Onixaz/nextjs-woocommerce-storefront/README.md

 # Next.js WooCommerce Storefront Theme
 Using Next.js, TypeScript and Styled-components.

+#### *Under development*

 ![demo](https://im3.ezgif.com/tmp/ezgif-3-c6826f582392.gif)

 ## The Goal

 The idea behind this repo was to showcase the power of Next.js by building a frontend for WooCommerce using nothing but Woo's REST API only.
 This means truly headless Woo without any redirects for checkouts etc. I also wanted to create a reusable base for the development of Wordpress/WooCommerce themes using React with server-side rendering.

 ## Features
 * WooCommerce Storefront theme inspired responsive design.